mdcollins05/srt-lang-detect/readme.md

 Automatically detect the language of the subtitles in a file and rename if necessary.

 This script can also change from 2 to 3 letter language codes or back.
 It will also re-number subtitle files if possible.
-(See the `--two-letter` or `--three-letter` arguments)
+(See the `--two-letter` or `--three-letter` arguments).

+Naming of the subtitles is based off of [Plex's guide for subtitle naming](https://support.plex.tv/articles/200471133-adding-local-subtitles-to-your-media/).

+I've tried to be as flexible as possible in determining the parts of an existing subtitle file but I've mostly tested with files already renamed by Sonarr or Radarr, following [Trash Guides](https://trash-guides.info/) recommended naming for [Sonarr](https://trash-guides.info/Sonarr/Sonarr-recommended-naming-scheme/) and [Radarr](https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/).
+This script doesn't require the above naming schemes to be used but be aware that some formats may produce weird results when using this script.

 ## Installation